 The Selfish Gene

 Sadly, it is much worse than mere selfishness.
-When humans (again, general speaking) are given the power to control and trample others for personal benefit, they usually will use it.
-It should not surprise us that:
+When humans (again, generally speaking) are given the power to control and trample others for personal benefit, they usually will use it.
+Therefore, it should not surprise us that:

 - When the Spanish conquerors came to America, they enslaved and massacred the native Indians.